Eschatologue/CM_wiki/docs/spells/2nd-level.md

 Make a ranged spell attack for each ray.
 On a hit, the target takes 2d6 fire damage.

-***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, you create one additional ray for each slot level above 2nd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, you create one additional ray for each slot level above 2nd.

 ### See Invisibility
 *2nd-level divination*